 Get Lost in a Corn Maze

 The smell of dry corn stalks with the crunching of fallen leaves underfoot takes us right back to childhood.
-Visit The Maize and tap into a little nostalgia.
-The site also has games, snacks, hayrides and more.
+Visit a local corn maze and tap into a little nostalgia.
+Most sites also have games, snacks, hayrides and more.

 Pick a Perfect Pumpkin

 Scouring a pumpkin patch for the perfect gourd is a quintessential fall experience.
 Ideal local patches can be found at Rutledge Wilson Farm Park’s Harvest Fest, Fassnight Creek Farm and Pickin Patch Farm.